The works of Vermeer: from underrated to priceless

 The upward trend that began in the 19th century has continued to this day.
 Most of Vermeer's only 35 known works are in the collections of top museums around the world and will never again be available on the open market.

-• But for the absolute masterpieces, such as The Milkmaid or Girl with a Pearl Earring, there is no market.
+• There is no market for the absolute masterpieces, such as The Milkmaid or Girl with a Pearl Earring.
 Their value is simply priceless.
 Experts estimate the value of such paintings at hundreds of millions of dollars, should they ever be auctioned.

 The enormous increase in Vermeer's value is the result of a combination of an extremely small oeuvre (scarcity), his unique and masterful technique, and his rediscovery by a visionary art critic.
 Vermeer's story is proof of how the reputation and value of art can be rewritten over time and how an artist, once appreciated only by a small circle, can become one of the most beloved figures in art history.